chynnalew/SpriteAnimation/README.md

 Animate any sprite sheet with javascript!

-Created using Frank Dvorak's "JavaScript Game Development for Beginners: Sprite Animation"
+Partially inspired by Frank Dvorak's "JavaScript Game Development for Beginners: Sprite Animation"

 ## Known Bugs